rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 	* Run the program on the proper data, to make sure it is performant enough.

-	* Using local aggregations(what a combiner does in MR) whenever possible.
+	* Using local aggregations(what a combiner does in MR) whenever possible(i.e. avoid using groupBy, instead use reduceByKey or others depending on the requirement).

 *   Isn’t Spark about in-memory computations?